What can cause adverse events

 Patient factors

-Patients who have previously been transfused, multiparous women and patients receiving emergency uncrossmatched transfusion are at increased risk of immediate and delayed haemolytic transfusion reactions due to the presence of antibodies.
+Patients who have previously been transfused, multiparous women and patients receiving an emergency transfusion of uncrossmatched blood are at increased risk of immediate and delayed haemolytic transfusion reactions due to the presence of antibodies.

-Febrile, allergic and anaphylactic reactions occur more commonly in multiparous women and in patients with IgA deficiency and anti-IgA antibodies.
+Allergic and anaphylactic reactions occur more commonly in patients with IgA deficiency and anti-IgA antibodies.

-Transfusion-associated graft-versus-host disease (TAGVHD) occurs more frequently in certain immunocompromised patient groups.
+Transfusion-associated graft-versus-host disease (TAGVHD) is more likely to occur in certain immunocompromised patient groups or where donor and recipient have closely similar HLA types.

 Transfusion-associated circulatory overload (TACO) is a particular risk in the very young, the elderly and in patients with cardiovascular disease.